ton-community/ton-docs/docs/v3/guidelines/nodes/maintenance-guidelines/mytonctrl-private-alerting.md

-# MyTonCtrl Alert Bot
+# MyTonCtrl Private Alerting Bot

 ## Overview

-MyTonCtrl Alert Bot is a tool that allows you to receive notifications about the status of your node via Telegram Bot.
+MyTonCtrl Private Alerting Bot is a tool that allows you to receive notifications about the status of your node via Telegram Bot.
 It is a part of the MyTonCtrl toolset and is available for both validators and liteservers.
+It requires to create a separate private bot in Telegram and set it up in MyTonCtrl.
+One bot can be used to monitor multiple nodes.

 ## Setup